Smart Cities Mobility Data: Urban Planner Guide

 Is mobility data replacing travel surveys?

-What gets an RFP thrown out at first-round review?
+What disqualifies an RFP at first review?